 How do I obtain permission to arrange a Markowski piece for marching band?

-Please contact Sarah Meals at firstname.lastname@example.org for more information.
+Please contact us at firstname.lastname@example.org for more information.
 If you’re looking to arrange a Manhattan Beach Music publication (Shadow Rituals, Turkey in the Straw, Instinctive Travels, Shine, Tidal Forces), you must obtain permission to arrange directly from them.

 How do I obtain a mechanical or sync license for the CD/DVDs that I’m selling?

-Please contact Sarah Meals at email@example.com for more information.
+Please contact us at email@example.com for more information.
 However, if you’re looking to obtain a license for a Manhattan Beach Music publication (Shadow Rituals, Turkey in the Straw, Instinctive Travels, Shine, Tidal Forces), you must obtain those licenses directly from them.

 Questions for Mike

-From time to time, I do schedule Skype hang-outs for a small fee.
+From time to time, I do schedule Zoom meetings for a fee.
 In general, these have worked best as casual, get-to-know-you Q&A sessions.
-Although you may prefer to have a rehearsal clinic, I’ve found that there are too many variables with internet connections and sound processing algorithms that make it very challenging for me to give any kind of meaningful musical feedback.
+Although you may prefer to have a rehearsal clinic, I’ve found that there are too many variables with internet connections and sound processing algorithms that make it very challenging to give any kind of meaningful musical feedback.
 These sessions have usually ended up sounding like this:

 For those reasons, I try to save any kind of clinicing for on-site visits.
 It’s just better for my ears and more fun that way overall!
-If you’d like to find out information about scheduling a Skype or an on-site visit, please contact Sarah Meals at firstname.lastname@example.org.
+If you’d like to find out information about scheduling a Zoom session or an on-site visit, please contact us at firstname.lastname@example.org.